Carpenter Ants Vs. Black Ants (11 Ways To Tell Them Apart)

 8. Habitat & Nesting

 Carpenter ants are found in many forested parts all over the world.
 They tend to prefer forest-like features, such as tree stumps.
-Carpenter ants are most commonly found indoors or outdoors in moist or hollowed wooden areas either indoors or outdoors.
+Carpenter ants are most commonly found indoors or outdoors in moist or hollowed wooden areas.

 They excavate wood for nesting, which also aids in forest decomposition, leaving behind sawdust due to their excavation.